 Doctors look for symptoms that suggest neuromuscular, gastrointestinal, and connective tissue disorders.
 Major neuromuscular symptoms include weakness, either constant weakness of a body part (such as an arm or leg) or off-and-on weakness that occurs during activity and is relieved by rest; walking (gait) or balance disturbance; involuntary, rhythmic, shaking movements (tremors); and difficulty speaking.
-Doctors also need to know whether the person has a known disease that causes dysphagia (see Some Causes and Features of Swallowing Difficulty).
+Doctors also need to know whether the person has a known disease that causes dysphagia (see Table 7: Some Causes and Features of Swallowing Difficulty).

 Doctors then do a physical examination.
 The physical examination is focused on the neurologic examination, but doctors also pay attention to the person's nutritional status and any abnormalities of the skin and/or muscles.
 During the physical examination, doctors look at the following: